sods/bioinformatics/_posts/2017-11-6-week-7-introduction-and-course-tools.md

 tagline: Introduction to the Course and the Tools
 ---

-* Week 7 Lecture content can be downloaded [here].
+* Week 7 Lecture content can be downloaded [here] (http://opendsi.cc/bioinformatics/assets/Lecture_Wk7.pdf).
 * Week 7 talk from the practical session can be downloaded [here].

 **Useful links**